neoclide/coc-json/Readme.md

 Json language server extension for [coc.nvim](https://github.com/neoclide/coc.nvim).

-The server code are extracted from VSCode, which using [vscode-json-languageservice](https://www.npmjs.com/package/vscode-json-languageservice)
+The server code is extracted from VSCode, which uses [vscode-json-languageservice](https://www.npmjs.com/package/vscode-json-languageservice)

 ## Install

-In your vim/neovim, run command:
+In your vim/neovim, run the following command:

 ```
 :CocInstall coc-json